Niemeyer in the academic spotlight

 Revisiting his works is one of Niemeyer’s virtues, according to Mahfuz.
 “Although there is much talk of the originality of Oscar Niemeyer’s ideas, a close examination of his work is enough to show that its characteristic feature is recurrence, reusing his own solutions or those of other architects, as was the case with the work of Le Corbusier early in his career.
 Like any self-respecting artist, Niemeyer was slowly developing his own way of solving architectural problems, expanding his repertoire, adapting and recycling solutions that had already been used,” says Mahfuz.
 “The obsession with originality implies that constant innovation is expected from Niemeyer’s architecture, and at all levels.
 But because of its evolutionary nature, his work is predictable and easily recognizable.
 Far from being a defect, this seems to me to be one of its virtues.
 Although he said his goal was to surprise, an encounter with most of his complexes conveys the comforting feeling of a reunion with something already known,” Mahfuz observes.

-This feeling born of architectural forms was examined in another essay by Lauro Cavalcanti, an anthropologist at the Rio de Janeiro State University (UERJ), which broke new ground by analyzing Niemeyer’s designs through a prism combining architecture, aesthetics and society, as in A doce revolução de Oscar Niemeyer (The Sweet Revolution of Oscar Niemeyer) (2007).
+This feeling born of architectural forms was examined in another essay by Lauro Cavalcanti, an anthropologist at the Rio de Janeiro State University (UERJ), which broke new ground by analyzing Niemeyer’s designs through a prism that combined architecture, aesthetics and society, as in A doce revolução de Oscar Niemeyer (The Sweet Revolution of Oscar Niemeyer) (2007).
 “All architects in their mature phase revisit some of their main themes.
 Niemeyer does this with domes, architectural promenades and structural lightness.
 But he always surprises with new solutions that are able to recreate languages, in which the solution is unique and rare.
 There is a coherence to the diversity of the various phases, combining structure and architecture in favor of form,” he says.

-This coherence led Carlos Dias Comas, a professor at UFRGS, to analyze in O direito à diferença (The Right to be Different) (2007) how foundations, ceilings, curves, and open spaces were used by the architect.
+This coherence led Carlos Dias Comas, a professor at UFRGS, to analyze in O direito à diferença (The Right to be Different) (2007) how the architect used foundations, ceilings, curves, and open spaces.
 These examples are illustrative of how Niemeyer expanded the vocabulary and syntax of modern architecture.
 “For Niemeyer, the curve is not episodic or sporadic, it does not unite the ephemeral or casual nature of the compartmentalization in contention with the permanence of the orthogonal structure.
 The curve may dispense with the straight, overpower it, balance it, without so much as appearing.
 Aside from valuing extreme opposites as equal, the ambivalence is also ambiguous.
 The interstices of the completely curved design and the totally straight design command one’s attention,” he says.
 The creative genius of assumptions and solutions, however, does not always remain free from criticism.
 “By 1970, Brasilia had become the symbol of everything that seemed wrong with modern architecture, condemned as elitist, frivolous, superficial, formalistic and inhumane like the author of its palaces,” he writes.
 “The recovery of his prestige began in 1990, at the same time as, to some extent, the recovery of modern architecture itself and the understanding of polyphony, where there is room for asceticism and formal diversification,” says Comas.

-To Cêça Guimaraens, a professor at UFRJ’s School of Architecture and City Planning, the polyphony is remarkable, but it was repeated more than was desirable in his architectural gestures in the final decades of his life.
+To Cêça Guimaraens, a professor in UFRJ’s School of Architecture and City Planning, the polyphony is remarkable, but it was repeated more than was desirable in Niemeyer’s architectural gestures in the final decades of his life.
 “We must recognize that, beginning with the disconcerting volumes of the Integrated Centers of Popular Education (Cieps), the architect continued to redesign his own unusual forms,” he asserts in Sobre o novo em Niemeyer (On the New in Niemeyer) (2007).